sarum9in/DEPRECATED_bunsan_bacs_single_problem/sphinx/source/simple0.rst

 1. Solution testing is performed on all.
 #.
 Test order is numeric if all test_ids match pattern ``'\d+'`` otherwise order is lexicographical.
 #.
-Solution can use up to 3 files corresponding to *stdin*, *stdout* and *stderr* data streams.

-   a.
-If file name is not specified for data stream solution has no access to file (only through preopened descriptors).
-   #. *stdin* is filled from test file with ``data_id=in``
-   #. *stdout* and *stderr* may be filled by solution.
+Testing algorithm is *BREAK_ON_FAIL*.
 #.
+Solution is executed on specified test.
-After execution on specified test checker will be executed..........................
+#.
+After solution execution checker is executed.

 Configuration file
 ^^^^^^^^^^^^^^^^^^